shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 ## Wellington street network: with elevation
 Elevation information can be retrieved with the Google Elevation API to enrich both the nodes and edges of the network.
 For the nodes, we can just get the elevation at a single location.
 Elevation at the connecting nodes of an edge can be used to derive the _inclination_.

-The above steps have been simplified to terse oneliners by the excellent Python package, _OSMnx_.
-The steps to generate a _Pandana_ network for accessibility analyses enriched with road inclinations are given below.
+The above steps have been simplified to terse oneliners by the excellent Python package, _osmnx_.
+The steps to generate a _pandana_ network for accessibility analyses enriched with road inclinations are given below.
 They're mostly borrowed from [Geoff Boeing's tutorial](https://geoffboeing.com/2017/05/osmnx-street-network-elevation/).
 The first step involves [signing up to the Google Elevation API](https://developers.google.com/maps/documentation/elevation/start) and getting an API key.

 The following code block is mostly copied from the tutorial linked earlier.
 The key difference is that I've stored the API key in a YAML file.
-By the end of the code block, we have an OSMnx graph with street gradients for every edge in the network.
+By the end of the code block, we have an _osmnx_ graph with street gradients for every edge in the network.

 ```python
 # Open the API keys stored in a YAML file